Looking Glass (film): Plot

-Soon, Strawberry Blonde moves back into the motel and insists on getting room No. 10.
+Soon, Strawberry Blonde moves back into the motel and insists on getting Room 10.
 Ray propositions her, but she ignores it.
 Later that night, Ray watches her and another woman have BDSM sex, but also notices a man sitting around the corner in the bathroom.

-Later Ray hears a noise and sees a man running away from the motel after having splashed red paint on the motel.
-Angrily Ray goes across the street and accuses the gas station manager of being involved, but the manager denies involvement.
+Later, Ray hears a noise and sees a man running away from the motel after having splashed red paint on the motel.
+Angrily, Ray goes across the street and accuses the gas station manager of being involved, but the manager denies involvement.

-When Strawberry Blonde leaves, he follows her car to a bar and interrogates her about Jessica’s death since she had been with her the night she died, but Strawberry Blonde does not answer his questions and a man attacks Ray, but Ray pulls a revolver and knocks him unconscious.
+When Strawberry Blonde leaves, he follows her car to a bar and interrogates her about Jessica's death since she had been with her the night she died, but Strawberry Blonde does not answer his questions and a man attacks Ray, but Ray pulls a revolver and knocks him unconscious.
 He tells Strawberry Blonde to stay away from his motel.

 When Ray returns to the motel, Maggie is furious and reveals that Howard had interrogated her about him.
 Strawberry Blonde had also advised her to keep an eye on Ray.
 They have a fight, but Ray manages to calm Maggie down.
 He shows the one-way mirror to Maggie and admits to having watched other people have sex.

-Ray is convinced something happened in motel room 10.
+Ray is convinced something happened in motel Room 10.
 He decides the only way to find out is to speak to Ben.
 After calling many people and asking them to leave Ben a message, Ben finally calls and agrees to meet Ray in the desert.
 As they meet, Ben seems to be confused and suffering from paranoia.
-Ray tells Ben he knows about the one-way mirror and calls him a pervert, but Ben claims that he was only studying human sociology.
+Ray tells Ben that he knows about the one-way mirror and calls him a pervert, but Ben claims that he was only studying human sociology.
 Ben offers to return fifty percent of the purchase price to Ray and advises him to leave town immediately.
 Suddenly, a bullet strikes Ben in his chest and kills him.
 Ray sees a car speeding off in the distance.

-Realizing he is in danger, Ray calls Maggie and asks her to pack up her things.
-Upon arriving at the motel, Ray notices Howard’s police car in the parking lot and finds signs of a struggle in his apartment.
-Looking through the one-way mirror, he sees Maggie gagged and restrained to the bed with Howard laying in wait for him.
-Howard tells Maggie he plans to kill her and Ray, making it look like Ray killed her and then committed suicide.
+Realizing that he is in danger, Ray calls Maggie and asks her to pack up her things.
+Upon arriving at the motel, Ray notices Howard's police car in the parking lot and finds signs of a struggle in his apartment.
+Looking through the one-way mirror, he sees Maggie gagged and tied to the bed, with Howard lying in wait for him.
+Howard tells Maggie that he plans to kill her and Ray, making it look like Ray killed her and then committed suicide.
 Ray lures Howard to the mirror, then breaks through it and attacks him.
-Howard says he now understands how Ben knew what he did, revealing why he was so anxious to find him.
+Howard says that he now understands how Ben knew what he did, revealing why he was so anxious to find him.
 They have a scuffle, but Ray manages to get hold of a pistol and kills Howard.
 He frees Maggie and they speed off by car.